Mongol Aspiration School: Enrollment

 To ensure equality, Mongol Aspiration announces an enrollment examination for Grade 8 students nationwide every year.
-The examination includes English and Mathematics tests and the top 104 students are invited to the school.
-Previously, the examination was organized by Education Evaluation Centre alongside that of other 2 schools, but in 2016, the schools were given the right to organize by themselves.
-A delegation from Independent Authority Against Corruption of Mongolia oversees the enrolment process.
+The examination includes English, Mathematics, Physics, Biology, and Chemistry(added since 2023) tests, and the top 91 students are invited to the school.
+Previously, the examination was organized by the Education Evaluation Centre alongside that of two other sister schools, but in 2016, the schools were given the right to organize it by themselves.
+A delegation from the Independent Authority Against Corruption of Mongolia oversees the enrollment process.
 Approximately 1000 students take the annual entrance examination.

 Education

 Mongol Aspiration offers Cambridge International GCE, AS and A Levels from Grade 9 to Grade 12.
-Grade 9 students can choose one humanity, one language and one creative subjects whereas Mathematics, English (First or Second language), Physics, Chemistry, Biology are mandatory to meet the criteria for Cambridge ICE diploma.
-Consulting service is also provided for its students as it is an UCAS authorised centre.
+Grade 9 students can choose one humanity, one language, and one creative subject, whereas Mathematics, English (First or Second language), Physics, Chemistry, and Biology are mandatory to meet the criteria for the Cambridge ICE diploma.
+Consulting service is also provided for its students as it is a UCAS authorised centre.

 Location

-During its first 5 years, Mongol Aspiration was located on 3rd floor of 115th school building.
-Although the government had assigned budget for a new building, due to difficulties in land availability, the construction process was delayed several times.
-In 2017, the school finally moved to its own building located near the National Park in Bayanzurkh District.
+During its first 5 years, Mongol Aspiration was located on the 3rd floor of the 115th school building.
+Although the government had assigned a budget for a new building, due to difficulties in land availability, the construction process was delayed several times.
+In 2017, the school finally moved to its own building located near the National Park in Bayanzürkh district, Ulaanbaatar.